arashbioinf/playground/PATOG/Roadmap Bionfo/Home.md

 - **Why It's Different**: Biomedical imaging focuses on the acquisition and processing of images from biological systems.
 Bioinformatics might intersect here in image analysis using machine learning, but the primary goal of biomedical imaging is to visualize and diagnose, not to analyze biological data sequences.

-## 5. Bioinstrumentation
-**Bioinstrumentation** is the development of instruments and devices for measuring biological parameters, such as heart rate monitors, glucose sensors, and EEG machines.
+5. **Bioinstrumentation** is the development of instruments and devices for measuring biological parameters, such as heart rate monitors, glucose sensors, and EEG machines.

 - **Tools**:
   - **LabVIEW** for designing and testing bioinstrumentation.